-For Luuk Wilmering, everything can be material, there is no hierarchy in it.
+For Wilmering, everything can be material, there is no hierarchy in it.
 He likes to ignore existing categories and let phenomena flow into one another.
-The subjects that often come back in his work are history, nature, language, loneliness and everyday situations.
-His oeuvre comprises collage series, diorama's, colored photos, films, paintings, text works, artist's books, etc. He often works on project basis.
+The subjects that often come back in his work are nature, history and everyday situations.
+What interests him are questions about how we interact with each other and with nature, how we record the world in images, photos, texts, models and registers, and thus seem to place responsibility outside ourselves.

 _______________________________________________________________________________________________________________________________